 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-All the sci-fi television shows that have been canceled this year
+All the sci-fi TV shows that have been canceled in the past year

 A lot of sci-fi shows haven't gotten renewed in the last 12 months.
 Here's our "In Memoriam" list.